Component shortcodes

 </script>

-Say you have a simple component to wrap text with a dropdown toggle.
-That component could be written like so:
+Say you have a simple component to wrap text with a dropdown toggle:

 export default function Dropdown({ heading, children }) {